 Ian Buckle, piano

 Ian Buckle maintains a varied freelance career working as soloist, accompanist, chamber musician, orchestral pianist and teacher.
 He enjoys longstanding associations with the Royal Liverpool Philharmonic and the John Wilson Orchestra, and has appeared with them as soloist on numerous occasions.
 He has also played concertos with the Royal Philharmonic, Opera North, Sinfonia Viva and the Manchester Concert Orchestra.
-Committed to contemporary music, he has been the pianist in Ensemble 10/10 since the group’s inception, and his piano duo with Richard Casey specialises in music from the last and current centuries.
+Committed to contemporary music, he has been the pianist in Ensemble 10/10 since the group’s inception in 1997.
 He frequently collaborates with poets and readers, most recently Andrew Motion, Roger McGough and Deryn Rees-Jones; in recitals of piano music and poetry: recent programmes include Shropshire and Other Lads, a celebration of A. E. Housman; Anthem for Doomed Youth, a commemoration of World War One; and Philip Larkin’s England.
-Ian is the artistic director and pianist of Pixels Ensemble, and teaches piano at the Universities of Liverpool and Leeds.
-Current CD releases include transcriptions for cello and piano with Jonathan Aasgaard, a recital of new works for clarinet and piano with former BBC Young Musician winner Mark Simpson.
+Ian is the artistic director and pianist of Pixels Ensemble and teaches piano at the Universities of Liverpool and Leeds.
+Current CD releases include transcriptions for cello and piano with Jonathan Aasgaard and a recital of new works for clarinet and piano with former BBC Young Musician winner Mark Simpson.
 His performance of Gershwin’s New York Rhapsody live at the Royal Albert Hall is featured on Warner Classics’ The Best of the John Wilson Orchestra.

 Fiona Fulton, flute